 The business mileage rate issued each year by the IRS has become the standard rate for many companies that reimburse employees for business travel.
 What was originally designed to allow taxpayers to deduct business mileage has now become the expected method of calculating employee reimbursements for business travel.

 For many organizations, accurate mileage reimbursement is not a priority.
 Finding the easiest solution is.
-And that’s how a business mileage deduction rate became the standard mileage reimbursement for employees.
-But that ease carries a high price because that tax deduction tool is based on national averages, not individual travel expenses.
+But that ease carries a high price because the tax deduction tool called the IRS rate is based on national averages, not individual travel expenses, unlike the alternative option of FAVR reimbursement.

-In 2019, the published IRS mileage rate is $.58/mile.
-That means the standard mileage reimbursement for employees across the U.S. will also be $.58/mile.
+For 2022, the published IRS mileage rate is $0.585/mile.
+That means the standard mileage reimbursement for employees across the U.S. will also be 58.5 cents/mile.
 If that’s your organization, let me ask you two questions:

 - What employee expenses does your mileage reimbursement cover?